-Carbohydrates (along with fat and protein) are a macronutrient.
+Carbohydrates — along with fat and protein — are a macronutrient.
 Carbs are broken down by the liver into glucose, your body’s preferred energy source.
-There are three types of nutrients referred to as carbohydrates: starch, fiber and sugar[*].
+There are three types of nutrients referred to as carbohydrates: starch, fiber, and sugar[*].

-Carbohydrates are divided into two categories: simple and complex[*].
-Sugar is a simple carb and starch and fiber are complex carbs.
-Whether a food is classified as a simple or complex carbohydrate depends on how many sugar molecules it contains[*].
+Sugar is a simple carb, while starch and fiber are complex carbs.
+Whether a food item is classified as a simple or complex carbohydrate depends on how many sugar molecules it contains[*].

 Simple carbohydrates are made up of one or two sugar molecules.
-Monosaccharides, like fructose (the sugar found in fruit) and glucose, are made up of one sugar.
-Disaccharides, like lactose (the sugar in milk) and sucrose (table sugar) are made up of two[*].
+Monosaccharides, like fructose (the sugar found in fruit) and glucose, are made up of one sugar molecule.
+Disaccharides, such as lactose (the sugar in milk) and sucrose (table sugar), are made up of two[*].

-- Added sugars: White sugar, brown sugar, honey, agave nectar, maple syrup, powdered sugar and high fructose corn syrup
+- Added sugars: White sugar, brown sugar, honey, agave nectar, maple syrup, powdered sugar, and high fructose corn syrup.

-- Naturally occurring simple sugars: Found in fruits and milk
+- Naturally occurring simple sugars found in fruits and milk.

 Complex carbs come in the form of:

-So, What’s Better: Simple or Complex?
+What’s Better: Simple or Complex Carbs?

 How Starch Is Broken Down During Digestion

 Just like sugar, starch is broken down during digestion into glucose to be used for energy.
-Starches come from whole foods like brown rice, corn, white potatoes, peas, beans, oats, whole grain breads and whole wheat pasta.
+Starches come from whole foods like brown rice, corn, white potatoes, peas, beans, oats, whole grain bread, and whole wheat pasta.

-Even though complex carbs (like starch) have a better reputation in most mainstream health circles, your body processes starch like sugar.
+Even though complex carbs (like starch) have a better reputation in most mainstream health circles and are considered healthy foods, your body processes starch just like sugar.
 Both are transformed into glucose for energy, which inhibits the production of ketones for energy (ketosis).